ExpressPQDelivery/epqd_server_lib_forM4/README.md

 ./examples/benchmark/tls_bench -sv
 ```

-2. Get the internal IP if it's a local network or the external IP if it's connected to the Internet and run the client from the board targeting that IP. (link to the Gitlab repo of Nucleo Project).
+2. Get the internal IP if it's a local network or the external IP if it's connected to the Internet and use this [project](https://gitlab.com/g_tasop/pq-wolfssl-for-embedded) to setup and run the client from the board targeting that IP

 OR

 1. Set up a server to run on the remote machine and get its IP.
-For example, the IP of the remote machine is "192.168.1.14".
+For example, the IP of the remote machine could be "192.168.1.14".

 4. Run the client with the IP as an argument: